 Once mashed potatoes reach the glue stage, there's no going back.
 Your potatoes may taste fine, but the thick, gloppy texture could be more than your guests can stomach.
 Aside from using the potatoes to create a new kind of side dish, the best thing you can do is learn what causes this gluey mashed potato mishap, then start over or apply this knowledge to your next batch.

 From Great to Glue

 No matter the variety, potatoes contain starch.
 When you cook potatoes and begin mashing them, that action releases starch.
 Too much starch causes potatoes to go from great to glue.
 Unfortunately, once potatoes have released their starch, they can't un-release it.
 The three factors that lead to gluey potatoes are overworking, working too aggressively and using the wrong type of potatoes.

 It's true you can't fix gluey potatoes, but if you don't have the time or ingredients to make a new batch, there are a few things you can do to improve upon them.
-The easiest is to **stir in some non-gluey potatoes** to try to get some of the right texture back.
+The easiest is to stir in some non-gluey mashed potatoes made from a starchy variety like russets to try to get some of the right texture back.
 This fix is hit or miss.
-You also may **create a different type of potato side dish** by spreading the gluey potatoes into a casserole dish and topping them with butter, breadcrumbs and your choice of toppings such as cheese, garlic, bacon or fresh herbs.
-Bake them until the breadcrumbs become crisp and golden brown.
+Make plenty of gravy to go with the mashed potatoes and the gravy fans may not even notice the mistake.